anupchavan13/anupchavan13/README.md

 - 👀 I’m interested in MERN, Next.js, and Python
 - 🌱 I’m currently learning Next.js and Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning projects
-- 📫 How to reach me: [Your Contact Info or Social Media]
+- 📫 How to reach me: (https://www.instagram.com/name_is_anupchavan/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can talk code just as easily as I can talk coffee! ☕